 - I've been trying to think up a good name for this campaign.

 - I've always had a real aversion to throwing away food.

 - Don't throw away that magazine.
 I want to keep it.

-facts, lessons, points, information) When something throws something else
+2 [throw something up] (problems, facts, lessons, points, information) produce something

 - He threw up his job with Pinkerton and settled in Argentina as a shoe dealer.

 - It seems a reporter was tipped off that something interesting was going to happen that night.

 - Staff were on hand all night to top up our drinks.